hackclub/hackclub/workshops/popup_chrome_extension/README.md

 **Demo:** Test out what we'll be making by tinkering with this live demo!

-You can download/clone this Github repository for the final code, if you want to reference from a master copy: https://github.com/shreyfirst/zoom_bookmarks
+* Link to download the published version: https://chrome.google.com/webstore/detail/zoom-bookmarks/haplbihlmhnffbihdfjhgnickameiphd?hl=en

-Link to download the published version: https://chrome.google.com/webstore/detail/zoom-bookmarks/haplbihlmhnffbihdfjhgnickameiphd?hl=en
+* You can download/clone this Github repository for the final code, if you want to reference from a master copy: https://github.com/shreyfirst/zoom_bookmarks

 ![Demo of what the extension will look like](https://cloud-qyx3m9oc6.vercel.app/0image.png)

 ## Table of Contents

 There are a few parts to this workshop.
-I highly recommend doing them in order because each one relies on the other.
+I highly reccomend doing them in order because each one relies on the other.

 1. Setting up the project
 2. Frontend